mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

       | ----- | ----- |
       | 1 to 10 | USD$100 each |

-   * When voting for the Best Resuable Entities, developers are asked to keep the following criteria in mind:
+   * When voting for the Best Reusable Entities, developers are asked to keep the following criteria in mind:

       a) originality,